- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 08/2100Z to 09/2100Z: Solar activity has been at moderate levels for the past 24 hours.
-The largest solar event of the period was a M3 event observed at 09/1104Z from Region 2673 (S09W83).
-There are currently 3 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 08/2100Z to 09/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 0 numbered sunspot regions on the disk.

 IIA.
-Geophysical Activity Summary 08/2100Z to 09/2100Z: The geomagnetic field has been at quiet to minor storm levels for the past 24 hours.
-Solar wind speed reached a peak of 847 km/s at 08/2150Z.
-Total IMF reached 6 nT at 08/2201Z.
-The maximum southward component of Bz reached -3 nT at 08/2105Z.
-Protons greater than 10 MeV at geosynchronous orbit reached a peak level of 14 pfu at 08/2100Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 6358 pfu.
+Geophysical Activity Summary 08/2100Z to 09/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 319 km/s at 09/0457Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 4357 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and three (10 Sep, 12 Sep) and quiet to unsettled levels on day two (11 Sep).
-Protons greater than 10 Mev have a chance of crossing threshold on day one (10 Sep) and have a slight chance of crossing threshold on day two (11 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (10 Sep, 11 Sep, 12 Sep).

 III.
 Event probabilities 10 Sep-12 Sep